meltyourface/blank/posts/Thrones-of-the-Dragons/Elemental-Dragon-Invocation-Ritual/index.md

 Unseen connections of spirit emerge,
 In unity, our destinies converge."

-Gesture: Stand straight with palms pressed together, near the heart and close your eyes, envisioning the infinite stars and constellations connecting to your soul.
+**Gesture**: Stand straight with palms pressed together, near the heart and close your eyes, envisioning the infinite stars and constellations connecting to your soul.

-Offering: Ignite a smudge stick of sacred herbs, allowing the cleansing smoke to wrap around you and awaken spiritual connection.
+**Offering**: Ignite a smudge stick of sacred herbs, allowing the cleansing smoke to wrap around you and awaken spiritual connection.

-Mythical lore: Aetherion weaves fate and transcends time, carefully watching over the mortal world and its denizens, observing as intricate webs of destiny unfold, guiding those who seek spiritual ascension along their destined paths.
+**Mythical lore**: Aetherion weaves fate and transcends time, carefully watching over the mortal world and its denizens, observing as intricate webs of destiny unfold, guiding those who seek spiritual ascension along their destined paths.

 ### III.
 Sealing the Union